-"Father Xavier's room was filled with books, the kind of room I appreciate being in.
-Father Xavier said he understood English as a written language but had little practice in speaking English, so we spoke together in part through verbal communication and through the written word - that is, by jotting down on a notepad some of what we wanted to say to each other. . . .
+"Father Xavier's room was filled with books, the kind of room that I appreciate being in.
+Father Xavier said he understood English as a written language but had had little practice in speaking English, so we spoke together in part through verbal communication and in part through the written word - that is, by jotting down on a notepad some of what we wanted to say to each other. . . .

 "Although Father Xavier was frail in health, he greeted me warmly when I knocked on his door to visit him.
-He said that he was always happy to see me, for which I was sincerely grateful for being with him was an enriching experience.
+He said he was always happy to see me, for which I was sincerely grateful as being with him was an enriching experience.
 Father Xavier was a kind, gentle man whose company I very much enjoyed and who gave me the wonderful opportunity to draw him.''

 - Bibliothèque National de France